Originally published August 3, 2020, by Rocky Trifari.

 Email marketing isn’t as simple as writing up blog posts and blasting them out to a list of contacts.

-There are a lot of email marketing best practices to be aware of.
+There are many email marketing standards to be aware of.
 Once you’ve gotten started with it, you have to continuously measure your performance to make sure everything you are doing is working.

 If you aren’t getting the results you want yet, that’s okay.
 It’s a process and sometimes it’s necessary to implement changes.